snmaynard/redis-audit/README.md

 a production master database.
 Keys * will block for a long time and cause timeouts!
 - **Url**: Follows the normal syntax for Redis Urls
 - **Cluster Mode**: Connect to a cluster endpoint
+- **Memory Flag**: Use the memory command for key sizing.
+Idle time will not be available if this flag is used.

 `redis-audit.rb --help` will print out the argument options as well.